Republican Palace, Baghdad: Early history

-The palace was officially commissioned by King Faisal II of Iraq in the 1950s as the new principal Royal residence following his planned wedding to Egyptian Princess Sabiha Fazila Khanim Sultan.
+The palace was officially commissioned by King Faisal II of Iraq in the 1950s to replace the Al-Rehab Palace as the new principal Royal residence following his planned wedding to Egyptian Princess Sabiha Fazila Khanim Sultan.
 The architect was J. Brian Cooper of Birmingham, England, renowned for his modernist designs.
 The architect's watercolour, drawn by Lawrence Wright, shows that the then Royal Palace was originally designed to be only the central section under the dome with two wings.
 The rest of the building, extending out from these three sections, was added under Saddam Hussein, including large bronze portrait heads on the roof.
 The fountain in front of the Royal Palace was part of the original design.
 The young King would never live in the palace, as he was assassinated before his wedding in the 1958 coup.
 The palace was thus renamed the Republican Palace.

 In the early 1990s, Saddam sponsored a competition for original works of art for his palaces.
 Nahla, an Iraqi artist, architect, and member of the Iraqi National Symphony Orchestra, submitted a work on paper for a mural.
 She won first prize in the competition and her work was realized as shown, in the north wing of the Republican Palace, in stone, by other craftsman.
 She was allowed no part in the development of the mural and in fact, to this day, she has not seen it in person.
 Her first view of the completed mural was a photograph on a website.
 Nahla is currently living in exile in Paris, France.

 Nahla's title of the piece, included in Arabic across the face of the mural, is Baghdad My Beloved.

 Recent history

 Before the new denizens moved in, the Palace was completely vacant and somewhat emptied by looters as some of the heavy brass gilded doors had been taken.
-This building in particular wasn't the reason that 4/64 Armor (3rd Infantry Division) and 1/6 Infantry (1st Armored Division) were securing this area.
+This building in particular was not the reason that 4/64 Armor (3rd Infantry Division) and 1/6 Infantry (1st Armored Division) were securing this area.
 This entire area was home and office to all of the key Ba'ath Party officials and most of the documents and items being sought by the coalition forces.
 When the coalition forces rolled into this area on April 9, 2003, most of the occupants simply fled as fast as they could, taking only what they could carry.